janwilmans/guidelines/README.md

 These guidelines are free to use by anyone, if you find them useful, I would appreciate your support through a [Ko-fi](https://ko-fi.com/janwilmans).

 Most of the guidelines I describe here are generally considered 'Modern C++ guidelines' as of 2023.
 However, many of them are applicable regardless of whether you use C++11, C++23 or anything in between.
 The guidelines are also mostly in line with Jason Turners's teachings on [C++ Weekly](https://www.youtube.com/@cppweekly).
+Also I added references to corresponding C++ Core Guidelines where applicable.

 # Brief

+In some places you may find my guidelines contradict common advice, this is unavoidable and also intential.
 My approach typically deviates from other sources through simplification.
 I try to offer guidance even when the answer is "it depends."
 My reasoning is that, while it does depend, having a go-to default is valuable.
 The more we choose these defaults, the less surprising the code becomes.

 I also strive to keep it brief.
 Nobody wants to read a 200-page document before they start coding, and it's difficult to keep all of that in mind all the time.
 This is why I provide the [Highest Level Summary](#highest-level-summary) below and why there is some redundancy between [this](README.md) document and the [detailed document](guidelines_details.md).